brenofsena/stark-boilerplate/readme.md

 - `test:cypress`: runs cypress to tests e2e
 - `generate component`: generate a component
 - `generate page`: generate a page
+- `generate hook`: generate a hook
+- `generate context`: generate a context

 > ### Built with